impactoss/impactoss.org/_posts/2018-11-15-introduction.md

 ## Open source

-IMPACT OSS is an open source tool meaning it is freely available for use by any state.
-Support for deploying the tool, managed hosting and training is all offered by the Impact OSS Trust.
-Or installation and user guides are available for states wishing to use their own expertise.
-(See [Support for IMPACT OSS]({{site.baseurl}}/impactoss/support/) for documentation and support services).
+IMPACT OSS is an open source tool meaning it is freely available for use by any state although resources are required for deploying the tool.
+For interested states, managed hosting and training is all offered by the Impact Open Source Software Trust.
+Developer and user guides are available for states wishing to use their own expertise.(See [Support for IMPACT OSS]({{site.baseurl}}/impactoss/support/) for documentation and support services).

 ## Get in touch

 [Universal Rights Group](https://universal-rights.org) is an official partner of IMPACT OSS, which has also received support from the Government of Singapore.
 We are looking to officially present IMPACT OSS in Geneva for later this year and in the meantime more information can be found here at [impactoss.org](https://www.impactoss.org) or the Trust can be contacted via [contact@impactoss.org](mailto:contact@impactoss.org).

+_The Impact Open Source Software Trust is one of the keynote speakers at the event: ‘Working Smarter for Human Rights: Are Digital Tools the Way Forward?’, Monday 26 November 2018, 10am-11.30am, Restaurant Vieux-Bois, Salle Dunant, Geneva_ [Event details](https://www.universal-rights.org/events-detail/working-smarter-for-human-rights-are-digital-tools-the-way-forward/)

 ---